 - Ditalini Pasta – the smaller noodle size here doesn’t slip off the spoon.
 It’s neat and tidy and perfect in this vegetable noodle soup!

 - Chickpeas – aka garbanzo beans, use canned or home-cooked here.

 - Baby Spinach – optional, but tossing in a few handfuls at the end of cooking helps us eat more greens.

 - Lemon – a squeeze at the end of cooking brightens this vegetarian noodle soup.

 Ditalini pasta is small pasta shaped like little short tubes.
 They’re a perfect addition in soups and stews where a smaller pasta is appropriate.
 Find it in other recipes such as minestrone and pasta e fagioli.
 It’s also fantastic in pasta salads!

 Find more pantry friendly recipes like this Vegetarian Noodle Soup on my Pressed For Time Mains page.

-How to Make Vegan and Vegetarian Noodle Soup
+Quick Guide: How to Make this Vegan and Vegetarian Noodle Soup